Former LA Mayor Richard Riordan to be honored at memorial Mass on Friday

-LOS ANGELES (CNS) -- A memorial Mass honoring the life of former Los Angeles Mayor Richard Riordan will be celebrated Friday at the Cathedral of Our Lady of the Angels, it was announced Monday.
+LOS ANGELES (CNS) -- Former Los Angeles Mayor Richard Riordan, who faced the twin challenges of uniting the city after the Rodney King riots and rebuilding it following the 1994 Northridge earthquake, will be remembered Friday at what's expected to be a packed memorial Mass at the Cathedral of Our Lady of the Angels.

-Following his death, Riordan, who was mayor from 1993-2001, was remembered for helping rebuild Los Angeles following the twin challenges of the Rodney King riots and the 1994 Northridge earthquake.
+Dozens of officials past and present are expected to attend the service, including Mayor Karen Bass, who will deliver a welcome during a pre- liturgical program set to begin at 1:30 p.m., the archdiocese said.

+The L.A.
+City Council canceled its regularly scheduled Friday meeting to enable council members and other city officials to pay their respects to Riordan, according to City Council President Paul Krekorian's office.

-His memorial Mass will take place in the cathedral whose construction he helped expedite following the severe damage incurred by its predecessor, the Cathedral of Saint Vibiana, in the Northridge quake.
-The new cathedral opened in 2002.
+The Mass will take place in the cathedral whose construction Riordan helped expedite following the severe damage incurred by its predecessor, the Cathedral of Saint Vibiana, in the Northridge quake.
+Construction on the new cathedral began in 1998, and it opened in 2002.

+"He not only rallied the private sector to assist in rebuilding the I- 10 freeway and other buildings, but he also assisted us when the city red- tagged the former St. Vibiana's Cathedral in downtown," Cardinal Roger Mahony, archbishop emeritus of Los Angeles, recalled last week.
+"He was instrumental in working with County Supervisor Gloria Molina in acquiring the property on Temple Street between Grand Avenue and Hill Street.
+As he did with all major construction in the city during his eight years, he streamlined the process for permits and inspections which shortened the construction time."

-Riordan's death produced an outpouring of tributes, including the illumination in city colors last Thursday night of City Hall, the Richard J. Riordan Central Library, the LAX pylons, the L.A.
+Riordan's death produced an outpouring of tributes, including the illumination in city colors of City Hall, the Richard J. Riordan Central Library, the LAX pylons, the L.A.
 Zoo and the 6th Street Bridge.

 Riordan took office slightly more than a year after the rioting that followed the verdict in the state trial of the Los Angeles Police Department officers accused in the beating of motorist Rodney King, then had another challenge to face in his first year in office -- the Northridge quake.

-"Mayor Richard Riordan loved Los Angeles, and devoted so much of himself to bettering our city," Mayor Karen Bass said in a statement last week.
+"Mayor Richard Riordan loved Los Angeles, and devoted so much of himself to bettering our city," Bass said in a statement last week.

 "Mayor Riordan's legacy includes our city's iconic Central Library, which he saved and rebuilt, and which today carries his name.
 In the wake of the Northridge earthquake, Mayor Riordan set the standard for emergency action.
 He reassured us and delivered a response with an intensity that still pushes us all to be faster and stronger amidst crisis.
 Though born in New York, Mayor Riordan will be remembered as an L.A. original."